winglidats28059/winglidats/README.md

-The "Samba style" of Brazilian soccer is characterized by skillful dribbling, quick passing, and an emphasis on flair and creativity.
+The development of sports science and analytics has led to advancements in player conditioning, injury prevention, and tactical analysis in soccer.